Ordinations (Data Reduction and Visualization)

 Interpreting PCoA

-Since PCoA seeks to maximize the agreement between the actual distances in ordination space and in the original space, it is more similar to PERMANOVA than NMDS, which is based on the ranks of the distances.
-Conceptually, therefore, the PCoA approach is more consistent with PERMANOVA, though I am not aware of any strong tests of this.
+PCoA seeks to maximize the agreement between the actual distances in ordination space and in the original space.
+This approach is conceptually more similar to PERMANOVA than the approach of NMDS, which is based on the ranks of the distances.
+Therefore, the PCoA approach is more consistent with PERMANOVA, though I am not aware of any strong tests of this.
 In addition, Anderson (2015) notes that NMDS generally works better than PCoA when visualizing a multi-dimensional distance matrix in a few dimensions.

 As with PCA, keeping all axes means that the data cloud has been rotated but that its dimensionality has not been reduced.
 This can be helpful, for example, because it allows you to express a non-Euclidean distance matrix in Euclidean units.
 See the above section about ‘Uses of PCoA’ for examples.

 Some people ‘object’ to the negative eigenvalues.
 These are only an issue for distance measures that do not satisfy the triangle inequality.
-Optional settings can be used to adjust the values so that no negative eigenvalues are produced (but see the Appendix for an illustration of how this adjustment can affect interpretation of results).
-Even if these adjustments are not used, remember that if your purpose is data reduction, you are most interested in the first few dimensions – and those dimensions are rarely negative.
+As mentioned previously, the add argument will adjust values so that no negative eigenvalues are produced, though this can affect interpretation of results (Legendre & Anderson 1999) – see the example in the RRPP chapter.
+Whether or not you use this adjustment, remember that if your purpose is data reduction, you are most interested in the first few dimensions – and those dimensions should not be negative!

 Conclusions

-Several of these techniques are closely related.
+Several ordination techniques are closely related.
 For example, PCA and CA are applications of PCoA to particular types of distance measures.

 References